yizhongw/Tk-Instruct/README.md

 pip install -r requirements.txt
 ```

-Note: our 11B models are trained on TPUs using the T5 code [here](https://github.com/google-research/text-to-text-transfer-transformer).
+Note: after the main exploration with 3B model, we train our 11B model on TPUs using the T5 code [here](https://github.com/google-research/text-to-text-transfer-transformer).

 ## Data